laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ### Decision

-I opted to refactor my terraform declarations into a module and reference this module in the environments I wanted to create.
+I opted to refactor the terraform declarations into a module and reference this module in the environments I wanted to create.
 Using modules seemed to provide the best learning experience for myself while also solving both my immediate problem and the future problems I'll have while developing technoblather further.

 ## Multi-account or single-account?

 Likewise, while evaluating whether to use a multi-account or single-account set up, some key points of comparisons emerged:

-* Security
+- Security
-* Billing
+- Billing
-* Developer experience
+- Developer experience

 ### Security

-Having components operating in separate accounts nigh guarantees that an unwitting AWS IAM change won't have the side effect of exposing resources that ought not be exposed.
+Having components operating in separate accounts guarantees (generally - it depends) that an unwitting AWS IAM change won't have the side effect of exposing resources that ought not be exposed.
 Similarly, applying distinct security controls can be simplified by using multiple accounts.
 Further, an administrator can set up [service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) to create guard rails for child accounts in an [AWS Organizations](https://aws.amazon.com/organizations/).

 However, single-accounts can still leverage roles, groups, and users via AWS IAM to restrict or permit permissions to resources.
+These limitations are not as guaranteed as a child account in an AWS Organization managed by a service control policy.

 ### Billing